-Students also develop a wide range of skills and values connected to learning in areas of democratic citizenship, political effectiveness, diversity, leadership, inter- and intrapersonal interactions, and social responsibility.
+Through engaging in community/service-learning experiences, students develop a wide range of skills and values such as democratic citizenship, political effectiveness, diversity, leadership, interpersonal and intrapersonal interactions and social responsibility.

 Holleran Center for Community Action and Public Policy